inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_light_ehr_suite_description_v201.md

 ## Test Methodology

 Inferno will simulate a DTR SMART App that will connect to the DTR Light EHR system under test.
-The tester will need to launch Inferno using either an EHR launch or a Standalone launch.
+The tester will need to launch Inferno using an EHR launch.
 Once the connection between Inferno's simulated DTR SMART App and the DTR Light EHR under test is established, tests within this suite will make FHIR API requests corresponding to capabilities required by the [Light DTR EHR Capability Statement](https://hl7.org/fhir/us/davinci-dtr/STU2/CapabilityStatement-light-dtr-ehr) and check that the EHR's responses are conformant.

 ## Running the Tests